Malliavin differentiability of McKean-Vlasov SDEs with locally Lipschitz coefficients: Malliavin differentiability via the interacting particle system

-The main goal of this section is to explore how much of Theorem \ref{proposition:MallDiff-all-around} can be recovered under the interacting particle system approach.
+The main goal of this section is to explore, in a didactic fashion, how much of Theorem \ref{proposition:MallDiff-all-around} can be recovered under the interacting particle system approach.
+A somewhat close approach has been taken, for instance, in \cite{haji2021simple} and \cite{chen2024improved}.

 To simplify arguments we will work under the further restriction of full Lipschitz conditions on the MV-SDE's coefficients and thus abdicate the more general super-linear growth and one-sided Lipschitz assumption.